Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 Please note that the order of the modules in the list will be taken into account when electing the push service to be used on a device: if both services are available and working then the Catapush SDK will pick the first in the list.

 <br/><br/>

+## Migration from Catapush 15.0.x

+You won't need to update your previous Catapush 15.0.x integration in order to use Catapush 16.0.x.
+You simply need to set the Catapush SDK dependencies to the latest 16.0.x version in your app's `build.gradle` script.

+Finally make sure to set your app's target SDK version to 36.

 ## Migration from Catapush 14.0.x